leemccormick/TestGithub/README.md

 #### Day 5 Week 1 at DevMountain  : Afternoon Lecture Git by Aron Martinez

- What is Git? >> Git =!
+ ##### What is Git? >> Git =!
 GitHub
     Git is..
-    - A distributed version-control system for tracking changes in source code during sofeware develpment.
+   * A distributed version-control system for tracking changes in source code during sofeware develpment.
-    - It is designed for coofinating work among programmers, but it  can be used to track changs in any set of files.
+   * It is designed for coofinating work among programmers, but it  can be used to track changs in any set of files.
-    - Just be careful while using it.
+   * Just be careful while using it.
+   *  For saving in the could and for working in a team. cloud safty and ability to work with people.
+   * It is a free version for using on Github.

  Terminal is command line tool.
-    >> command + space == for finder.
+    * command + space == for finder.
-    >> command + K == for cleaning terminal screen
+    * command + K == for cleaning terminal screen
-    >> q == quick the log screen
+    * q == quick the log screen

- pwd == show the path. "where you at" ex./Users/tittapornsaelee cd == change dicrectory ls == list cd .. == go back to last dicractory, jumped up one at a time
+ * pwd == show the path. "where you at" ex./Users/tittapornsaelee
+ * cd == change dicrectory
+ * ls == list
+ * cd .. == go back to last dicractory, jumped up one at a time

- >> git repository >> this is what we gonna use a lot
+ * git repository >> this is what we gonna use a lot

- For saving in the could and for working in a team. cloud safty and ability to work with people.

- It is a free version for using on Github.

- Branches >> We can work in seperate and many branches and combine it at the end.
+ * Branches >> We can work in seperate and many branches and combine it at the end.

- When we cloning the git, you have an origin branch from github ,but you will have local copy in your computer.
+ When we cloning the git, you have an origin branch from github,but you will have local copy in your computer.

- Keywords >> Git that we will be using offen
+ ##### Keywords >> Git that we will be using offen

- git branch >> master or another branch git clone >> clone from gitHub git status >> check status git log >> log to see what on it git add >> add something git add . >> add all chages
+* `git branch` >> master or another branch
+* `git clone` >> clone from gitHub
+* `git status` >> check status
+ git log >> log to see what on it git add >> add something git add . >> add all chages